Why doesn't Amazon CloudFront cache files in the amount of time I specified?

 I want to specify the amount of time that my Amazon CloudFront distribution caches objects, so I added Cache-Control or Expires headers on the origin.
 However, CloudFront doesn't cache objects for the amount of time I specified, or CloudFront doesn't cache at all.
 Why is this happening?

-Be sure that the directives you set on the Cache-Control or Expires headers don't conflict with each other.
+Be sure that the directives that you set on the Cache-Control or Expires headers don't conflict with each other.
 As a best practice, use the Cache-Control max-age directive instead of the Expires header.
-If you specify values for both, CloudFront uses only the value that you set for Cache-Control max-age.
+If you specify values for both, then CloudFront uses only the value that you set for Cache-Control max-age.

 Additionally, verify that the Minimum TTL, Default TTL, and Maximum TTL that you set on the CloudFront distribution don't conflict with the Cache-Control or Expires headers.

 If these cache-duration settings conflict with each other, then CloudFront might not cache objects for the set time, or CloudFront may not cache at all.
 Avoid these examples of cache-duration settings that conflict with each other: